 From The Game Bird Gazette Magazine

-One of the most interesting and remarkably colored of all the quail is the Mearns Quail Cytonx montezumaie which is distrubed in nature from Mexico, north into Arizona, New Mexico, and Texas.
+One of the most interesting and remarkably colored of all the quail is the Mearns Quail Cytonx montezumaie which is distributed in nature from Mexico, north into Arizona, New Mexico, and Texas.

 There is a great difference in appearance between males and females of the Mearns Quail.
 Unlike males, the hens are much less colorful although very attractive.